 Rudy A. Hirschheim (PhD, University of London; Dr hc University of Oulu; University of Bern) is the Ourso Family Distinguished Professor of Information Systems at Louisiana State University.
 He has previously been on the faculties of the University of Houston, the London School of Economics and Templeton College of the University of Oxford.
 He is past Senior Editor for Information and Organization and Journal of the Association for Information Systems.
-He is on the editorial boards of Journal of Management Information Systems, Journal, Journal Information Systems of Information Technology and Journal of Strategic Information Systems.
+He is on the editorial boards of Journal Management Information Systems, Information Systems Journal, Journal Technology and Journal Information Strategic Information Systems.
 He was the LEO Award for lifetime achievement recipient in 2013 and Fellow of the Association for Information Systems in 2007.